 New to board design and/or Altium Designer, and wondering where to begin?
 This tutorial will take you from a blank schematic sheet all the way to generating the files needed to fabricate the bare board for a simple nine-component circuit.

-The design you will be capturing then designing a printed circuit board (PCB) for is a simple astable multivibrator.
-The circuit - shown to the left - uses two general purpose NPN transistors configured as a self-running astable multivibrator.
+The design you will be capturing and then designing a printed circuit board (PCB) for is a simple astable multivibrator.
+The circuit – shown to the left – uses two general-purpose NPN transistors configured as a self-running astable multivibrator.

 The tutorial touches on many of the areas of the software that you will need to become familiar with in your day-to-day design work.
 What better way to familiarize yourself with and get to know your powerful design 'partner'?